jhawksno/coding-cheatsheets/README.md

-# Coding Reference
+# Coding Cheatsheets
-This is a repository for coding resources, samples, templates and cheat sheets.
+A repository for coding references and cheatsheets.

 This is my personal code reference repo but you are welcome to use it!
+Just be aware that I am constantly updateding and improving these cheatsheets.

 James